JennaSys/replit_rtp_standalone/README.md

 # React to Python: Standalone example

+To generate the development JavaScript bundle, run `. ./build-dev.sh` in the shell.
+After that, you can also run `npm run bul` in the shell to generate the production JavaScript bundle.

+Running the repl will serve up the pre-generated JavaScript files.

 ### Setup
-The first time you run the repl, it will perform an initial setup routine that:
+The first time you run the `build-dev.sh` script, it will check for installed dependencies.
+If not found, it will do the following:
-- Creates a Python virtual environment
+- Install Python 3.9 (required by Transcrypt)
-- Installs Python dependencies
+- Install Python dependencies
-- Installs JavaScript dependencies
+- Install JavaScript dependencies

-Once that is done, it will transpile and bundle the generated JavaScript files and then launch a proxy server.
-The `dev-server.js` file can be modified as required to suit your needs.
+Once that is done, it will transpile and bundle the generated JavaScript files and then launch a development server.
+The development server can be stopped with `Ctrl-c`.

-If you've forked the repl and the build is crashing saying that the transcrypt module can't be found, delete the `venv/` folder and try running the repl again.
-This will force the Python dependencies to be reinstalled.